 “Hey Johnnie Cope!”
-Exhibition, John Gray Exhibition Centre, Haddington 7 August- 29 October (times TBC), entry free
+Exhibition, John Gray Exhibition Centre, Haddington 7 August - 30 October (Open Tues-Sat, 10am-1pm and 2-4pm), entry free

-A further exhibition at the John Gray Centre in Haddington will take place from 7 August- 29 October, marking the cultural legacy of the Battle of Prestonpans.
-This will include 21st century paintings, Victorian engravings, 18th century artifacts, Jacobite songbooks and even a copy of the script of the 1948 film, Bonnie Prince Charlie, starring David Niven.
-Two separate remnants of the famous thorn tree, under which British army officer and local resident Colonel James Gardiner was mortally wounded during the famous battle, will be reunited and displayed together for the first time.
+An exhibition at the John Gray Centre in Haddington will take place from 7 August - 30 October, marking the cultural legacy of the Battle of Prestonpans.
+This will include 21st century paintings, Victorian engravings, 18th century artifacts, and even a copy of the script of the 1948 film, Bonnie Prince Charlie, starring David Niven.
+Two separate remnants of the famous thorn tree under which British army officer and local resident Colonel James Gardiner was mortally wounded during the battle, will be reunited and displayed together for the first time.
 Two supporting Gaelic cultural workshops with poetry and song will be convened by singer, actress, writer, broadcaster and campaigner, Dolina Maclennan.

-The Trust is a registered charity promoting the Battle of Prestonpans, its rich associated heritage and its context in the larger Jacobite story for the benefit of both local and visiting audiences, school groups and the communities surrounding the battlefield.
-Prestonpans Town Hall, which was built in 1896-7 by public subscription and has always been treasured by the community, was mothballed and unused due to COVID restrictions – but now it’s back.
+With support from EventScotland’s Scotland’s Events Recovery Fund, the programme of events has been organised by the Prestonpans (1745) Heritage Trust, a registered charity promoting the Battle of Prestonpans, its rich associated heritage and its context in the larger Jacobite story for the benefit of both local and visiting audiences, school groups and the communities surrounding the battlefield.

 Dr. Arran Johnston of the Prestonpans (1745) Heritage Trust said: